 Where to Sleep

 A March 2019 review mentioned that there are recliners scattered around the gated areas and by Gate 8 they are particularly quiet.
-If you’ve visited recently, write a review to help future travellers!
 For uninterrupted sleep, nearby hotels offer shuttle service.
-See our Airport Hotels section below for more info.
+See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 Due to the current Covid-19 pandemic, all services and times listed below are subject to change.
 Some services and facilities may remain closed or operate with reduced hours.
 Airport tips and suggestions in this guide and elsewhere on the site were written before March 2020 and may no longer be valid.
 If you are planning to sleep in the public area of the terminal overnight, have a back-up plan!
 We’ve heard from a few travellers at other airports and they were not permitted to stay overnight.
 We’re not sure if that will apply to this airport, until a reader lets us know the current situation.
 If you have some time to spare please write a review, send a tip or share photos to help future travellers.